universal-ctags/ctags/docs/windows.rst

 MSYS is old but still works.
 You can build ctags with it using ``make -f mk_mingw.mak``.
 The Autotools are too old on MSYS so you cannot use them.

 MSYS2 is a more maintained version of MSYS, but specially geared towards MinGW-w64.
 You can also use Autotools to build ctags.
+If you use Autotools you can enable parsers which require libxml2 or libyaml, and can also do the Units testing with `make units`.

 **Cygwin**